 How much of that is hot or warm water depends on what you are using the water for?
 Each time you turn on a fixture to warm or hot, you are using your water heater.
 This can be up to 20 times a day.
 Times this by the number of people in your house and you now know how many times your water heater is turning on and heating water each day.
-You multiple this over the year and now you know why standard tank water heaters only last 8 – 10 years on average.
-There are several signs your water heater may give you before it stops working.
+You multiple this over the year and now you know why standard tank water heaters last around a decade on average.

 THE AGE OF THE WATER HEATER

 Most standard tank water heaters will last between 8 to 10 years.
 Knowing how old your water heater is can help prevent an issue before one arises.
 Depending on the brand of unit you have, the serial number or manufactured date will provide you with when the unit was manufactured but not installed.
 You can also look up the serial or date code on the manufacturer’s website and know when the unit was manufactured.
 Most water heaters are installed within a few months of being manufactured so this will give you an idea of how old your unit is.
 If it is 8 – 10 years old, it is time to have a thorough inspection done by a licensed plumber to ensure the unit is functioning as it should.

 RUSTY WATER COMING FROM YOUR FIXTURES WHEN HOT WATER IS USED

 If you see rust in your water when you turn on the hot water at the faucet or shower, this is a good indication that the tank has sediment build up and needs to be flushed.
 Flushing the tank may solve this problem temporarily but rust will continue to form and eventually lead to a tank failure.
 When you see rust in your water, it is best to have a licensed plumber come and inspect your tank.
 They can determine your best solution before you have a leaky tank.